NOAA-GSL/ExascaleWorkflowSandbox/docs/endpoints.rst

 1. Endpoint is running: ``chiltepin endpoint list``
 2. Correct endpoint UUID in your configuration
-3. User configuration template is valid
-4. Resource limits (walltime, nodes) are appropriate
-5. Environment modules are available on the target system
+3. Resource limits (walltime, nodes), endpoint resource pool job may be pending in the scheduler

-Check the endpoint logs and the Parsl runinfo directory for detailed error messages.
+4. Check endpoint logs for error messages

 Python API
 ----------